All Episodes

 Whack.

-I know it sounds violent, folks, and I don't mean it in a literal sense, but they're being battered around here, and they uh they don't know it, and they keep coming back for more.
+I know it sounds violent, folks, and I don't mean it in a literal sense, but they're being battered around here, and they don't know it, and they keep coming back for more.

 Andrew in Oklahoma City, I'm glad you called, sir.